GovernorFancyPants/desolaterunner/_drafts/_posts/trail-running-in-lisbon.md

 **What is the trail like?**

+I will start with a disclaimer, we've only run the touristy parts of Sintra so I will do another post once I've had time to explore the rest of it.

 Don't run close to the castles, you are very limited in where you can run without paying for it or use the asphalted road which has a lot of traffic.

 Touristy.